rondevera/jslintmate/README.markdown

 You can maintain an options file to use your favorite JSLint/JSHint options across projects.
 These files can be written in JSON or YAML.

-JSLintMate comes with some example options files:
+To get you started, JSLintMate comes with some example options files:
 [jslint.json][jslint.json], [jslint.yml][jslint.yml],
 [jshint.json][jshint.json], and [jshint.yml][jshint.yml].
 To use one of these, save a copy as `~/.jslintrc` or `~/.jshintrc`.
 JSLintMate reads from